gourneau/SpiderOak-zipstream/README.md

 So ZipStream is a great solution if you need to zip large files with Python 2.6.5.

-zipfile with Python 2.6.5 is broken http://bugs.python.org/issue8571 which is the distro used for Ubuntu 10.04
+zipfile with Python 2.6.5 is broken for large files - http://bugs.python.org/issue8571

+Python 2.6.5 is part of Ubuntu 10.04.
+So this ZipStream is a great solution to zip large files with Python 2.6.5!